arthur-and-ashes/cookie-capture-utms/README.md

 # cookie-capture-utms
-Cookie creation (in JS) to capture UTM several sources, mediums and campaigns in order to use its
+Cookie creation (in JS) to capture UTM several sources, mediums and campaigns in order to use its later.

 GOAL
 1. Using the Library JS Cookie :